estebanangelm/investment_analysis/README.md

 2. Companies with high profitability have high investment returns for stockholders.

 These hypotheses are general and can give us a snapshot of internal business variables that affect the performance of a stock in the market.
 In the future, the idea with this project is going to another level of fundamental analysis.
-I want to find the relation between the quality of the people leading a business and the results of the companies and also analyzing the official communications using NLP.
+I want to find the relationship between the quality of the people leading a business and its results and also analyze their official communications using NLP.

-## Plan of Action
+## Process

-This data analysis project will follow the following steps:
+This data analysis project follows the following steps:

 1. **Download the financial data from the last four years of the S&P**.
-This includes three tables of data: the list of companies with their profile information, the financial statements for these companies in the last four years and the price history of the stocks in the index for the last four years.
+This includes three tables of data: the list of companies with their profile information, their financial statements from the last four years and their stock price history in the last four years.

-2. **Exploratory data analysis**: this part of the analysis includes some general plots and analysis of the results of the companies in the S&P 500 index and the evolution in the stock prices.
+2. **Exploratory data analysis**: this part of the analysis includes some general plots and analysis of the results of the companies in the S&P 500 index divided by sectors.

-3. **Hypothesis validation**: each hypothesis will be analyzed on separate scripts.
-The idea is performing some data wrangling with the raw data and using scatter plots and box plots to identify some underlying relations between the variables.
-Then performing some linear regression tests to find the relations between the variables.
+3. **Hypothesis validation**: each hypothesis was analyzed on separate scripts.
+Each script executes some data wrangling with the raw data and creates scatter plots and box plots to identify some underlying relations between the variables.
+Also, there are other scripts for performing some linear regression tests to find the relations between the variables.

-4. **Results report**: the results of the EDA and the hypothesis validation will be stored in a final document.
+4. **Results report**: the results of the EDA and the hypothesis validation are stored in the `doc/report/report.md` document.

-PS: In the `src` folder in the repository I started the scripts for steps 1 - 3.

 ## Data Sources